markcmurphy/devdocs-portal/02-headless-catalog.md

 ```
 ## Managing product data

-You can use BigCommerce's [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) to manage catalog data.
+You can manage catalog data using the BigCommerce's [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api).
 To retrieve the complete list of products, send a `GET` request to `/v3/catalog/products`.
-To influence the response, you can pass optional query string parameters.
+If you need to influence the response, optional query string parameters can be passed with the request.
 We recommend caching the product data and storing it in a database to improve performance.

 ```http
 GET https://api.bigcommerce.com/stores/{store_hash}/v3/catalog/products